 The Advisory Council of the Center for Small Towns (CST) exists to support the CST staff and programs by serving as advocates, identifying resources, and participating in discussions designed to improve the organization’s structure, services and external relationships.
 Please take a moment and get to know our talented Advisory Council which provides insight, guidance, and support for our work.

 Conroy is currently employed with Widseth Smith Nolting, an engineering, architecture, and land survey firm serving Minnesota and North Dakota.
-He is a graduate of St. Johns University (1972), with additional coursework from the University of Minnesota, Morris; North Dakota State University; and the University of St. Thomas.
+He is a graduate of St. John’s University (1972), with additional coursework from the University of Minnesota, Morris, North Dakota State University, and the University of St. Thomas.

 Les Heen is President and General Manger of Pioneer Public Television in Appleton, Minnesota.
 Before joining Pioneer in 2007, Les served as Communications and Public Affairs Director for Minnesota Farmers Union in St. Paul.
 His experience in media and government relations also includes four years as director of the University of Minnesota Alumni Association’s Legislative Network, and six years as a Committee Administrator for the Minnesota State Senate.
 He began his broadcast career in journalism more than 20 years ago as a writer and reporter for KARE Television in the Twin Cities.
 Les lives near Maynard with his wife, Barbara, and two sons, Christopher and Erik.

 Ms. Hegland has a Bachelor of Arts degree in Biology, Environmental Science, and Secondary Education from Concordia College in Moorhead.
 She has been with the Upper Minnesota Valley Regional Development Commission since 1994 and has worked with many program areas including community development, economic development, natural resources, transportation and tourism development.
-She continues to work on new initiatives throughout the region as requested by the RDC’s governing board who is made up of city, township and county elected officials.
+She continues to work on new initiatives throughout the region as requested by the RDC’s governing board which is made up of city, township and county elected officials.
 Some of the recent projects include renewable energy, local food development, bike trails, parks, entrepreneurship, interpretation, and community revitalization.

 Blaine Hill took over as the City Manager of Morris in September of 2007.
 Prior to that he was the City Clerk Treasurer in Breckenridge, Minnesota from 1990 to 2007.
-Hill grew up in Morris, Minnesota and graduated from High School in 1977.
+Hill grew up in Morris, Minnesota and graduated from Morris High School in 1977.
 He attended Willmar Vocational School and graduated with an associate’s degree in accounting.
 He then went to work for the City of Morris as an accountant.
 Hill began attending classes at the University of Minnesota Morris and graduated in 1987 with a bachelor’s degree in political science with a major concentration in local and state government.
-Hill has served as a member of the Minnesota National Guard and Army Reserves and currently holds the rank of Lieutenant Colonel and teaches military leadership and operations at the Command and General Staff College at Ft.
+Hill has served as a member of the Minnesota National Guard and Army Reserves, currently holds the rank of Lieutenant Colonel, and teaches military leadership and operations at the Command and General Staff College at Ft.
 Snelling.
 He has served as the President of the League of Minnesota Cities and the UMM Alumni Association.
 He is married and has two daughters.

 4-H Program Director, Minnesota Extension Service